 Guide: Employee-Driven Continuous Improvement

-Most organisations spend hundreds of thousands of dollars on CI programmes and still don't see results.
+Most organisations spend hundreds of thousands of pounds on CI programmes and still don't see results.
 They hire consultants, run Kaizen events, implement Lean, and six months later people are back to old habits.
 The real solutions to your operational problems exist in the heads of the people working in your factory, warehouse, or customer service.
-Their suggestions just disappear in inboxes or suggestion boxes.
+Their suggestions just disappear into inboxes or suggestion boxes.

-This 2026 guide walks you through building an employee-driven CI programme that actually lasts: why traditional programmes fail, how to unlock frontline ideas, how to pick the right software, and how to create a culture where continuous improvement becomes part of how your organisation works.
+This 2026 guide walks you through building an employee-driven CI programme that actually lasts: why traditional programmes fail, how to surface frontline ideas, how to pick the right software, customer benchmarks at scale, sector-specific patterns, the common mistakes to avoid, a worked example of a 90-day pilot, and how to create a culture where continuous improvement becomes part of how your organisation works.

 Why most continuous improvement programmes fail